IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Header                Description
 ====================  ===================================================================================================================  ===================================
 Node                  Name of the node where generator is located
-Technology            Technology of the generator (nuclear, coal, CCGT, OCGT, ESS, etc.)
+Technology            Technology of the generator (nuclear, coal, CCGT, OCGT, ESS, solar, wind, biomass, etc.)
 StorageType           Storage type based on storage capacity (daily, weekly, monthly, etc.)                                                Daily/Weekly/Monthly
 OutflowsType          Outflows type based on the demand extracted from the storage (hourly, daily, weekly, monthly, yearly, etc.)          Hourly/Daily/Weekly/Monthly/Yearly
 MustRun               Must-run unit                                                                                                        Yes/No
-MaximumPower          Maximum power output (discharge for ESS units)                                                                       MW
+MaximumPower          Maximum power output (generation/discharge for ESS units)                                                            MW
 MinimumPower          Minimum power output (i.e., minimum stable load in the case of a thermal power plant)                                MW
-MaximumReactivePower  Maximum reactive power output (discharge for ESS units) (not used in the plain version)                              MW
+MaximumReactivePower  Maximum reactive power output (discharge for ESS units) (not used in the this version)                               MW
-MinimumReactivePower  Minimum reactive power output (not used in the plain version)                                                        MW
+MinimumReactivePower  Minimum reactive power output (not used in the this version)                                                         MW
-MaximumCharge         Maximum charge when the ESS unit is storing energy                                                                   MW
+MaximumCharge         Maximum consumption/charge when the ESS unit is storing energy                                                       MW
 InitialStorage        Initial energy stored at the first instant of the time scope                                                         GWh
 MaximumStorage        Maximum energy that can be stored by the ESS unit                                                                    GWh
 MinimumStorage        Minimum energy that can be stored by the ESS unit                                                                    GWh